Heath Robinson Vertical Garden Racks: Part 2

-Good to have you here at the start!, next time I renew the nutrients I will try get some better
+Good to have you here at the start!
+Next time I renew the nutrients, I will try to get some better

-pics of the res and also the 210 L drum which is supplying the system.
+pics of the res and the 210 L drum supplying the system.
 I tried to explain how

 it works in the post to Kilo.

-Kr@kEn , lets hope it turns from a DIY thread into a nice grow thread, keep your fingers
+[email protected], let’s hope it turns from a DIY thread into a nice grow thread; keep your fingers

-I think there are 17 cuttings in there including the two big ones and the rest are (edit says to
+There are 17 cuttings, including the two big ones, and the rest are (edit says to

 self what a thick twat I am) seedlings.
-And just for you, here are the latest pic’s.
+And just for you, here is the latest pic.